Most Fun Facts About Spanish Language – Nutshell School

-The country with the largest population of spanish speakers is mexico with 114 million
+The country with the largest Spanish speaking population is Mexico with 114 million speakers.

-The european union, the world trade organization and other international organization
+The European Union, the organization of world trade and other international organization.

-Spanish is one of the world’s most phonetic languages. if you know how a word is spelled, you almost always know How it is pronounced.
+Spanish is one of the most phonetic languages in the world.
+When you know how the word is pronounced, you know how it’s written almost always.

-Spanish’s use inverted question marks and exclamation points is unique among major languages.
+The use of inverted question marks and exclamation points in Spanish is peculiar among the major languages.

-Studies have shown that students with 2 years of studying spanish or other foreign language score higher on their verbal scores on the ACT / SAT.
+Research found that students with 2 years of learning Spanish or another foreign language score better on the ACT / SAT in their verbal grades.

 Here Are Some More Fun Facts About Spanish Language

-- Spanish is the Dominant Language in the Western Hemisphere.
+- Spanish is the main language in the Western Hemisphere.

-Spanish is spoken by a minimum of 3 million first language speakers in 44 countries, which makes it the fourth most geographically spoken language behind English (112 countries), French (60) and Arabic (57).
+Spanish is spoken by at least 3 million first language speakers in 44 countries, making it the fourth most geographically spoken language after English (112 countries), French (60) and Arabic (57).

-- Spanish is Part of the Indo-European Family of Languages
+- Spanish is part of the Indo European Language Family

-Spanish is a language member of the Indo-European family of languages, which is spoken by more than a third of the globe’s population.
-Other members of this family of languages include French, English, German, the Slavic languages, the Scandinavian languages and several Indian languages.
-Spanish also falls under the subcategory of a Romance language, a small family group of languages that includes Portuguese, French, Catalan, Italian and Romanian.
+Spanish is a language member of the Indo-European language family, which is spoken by over a third of the world’s population.
+Many members of this language family include the Slavic languages, French, English, German, Scandinavian languages, and many Indian languages.
+Spanish is also a Romanian language subcategory, a small family of languages that includes Portuguese, French, Catalan, Italian and Romanian.

-Experts have not been able to pinpoint the exact century wherein Castilian Latin of the north-central region of Spain became Spanish.
-However, there is agreement that laws passed by King Alfonso in the 13th century to establish Castilian as a distinct official language of the government helped give form to the language.
-By the time Columbus traveled to the Americas in 1492, his version of Spanish had evolved to the point where it could easily be understood by modern Spanish speakers today.
+Scholars struggled to determine the exact century in which Castilian Latin from Spain’s north-central region became Spanish.
+Nevertheless, there is consensus that laws passed in the 13th century by King Alfonso to create Castilian as a distinct official language of government helped to form the language.
+At the time Columbus came to the Americas in 1492, his Spanish language version had advanced to the point that modern Spanish speakers today could easily understand it.

 - Mexico is The Largest Spanish-Speaking Country

-With a population of over 121 million people who speak Spanish, Mexico is geographically the largest Spanish-speaking country.
-With nearly 53 million people, the United States is home to the globe’s second-largest Spanish-speaking population, followed by Colombia, Spain and Argentina.
-Each country is home to an array of Spanish dialects – the dialect spoken in Buenos Aires, Argentina, for example, is vastly different from the local dialect of certain Patagonian villages.
+Mexico is geographically the largest Spanish-speaking nation with a population of over 121 million people who speak Spanish.
+The United States, with nearly 53 million inhabitants, is home to the second largest Spanish-speaking population of the world, followed by Colombia, Spain and Argentina.
+Every country is home to an variety of Spanish dialects, for example, the dialect spoken in Buenos Aires, Argentina, is significantly different from the local dialect of some Patagonian villages.

-Spanish is the third most popular language of the Internet with 7.9% of Internet users communicating in the Latin language.
-However, Spanish is the second most popular language of giant social media networks Facebook and Twitter.
-It is also the second language of importance to Wikipedia in terms of number of users who visit the site.
+Spanish is the Internet’s’ third most popular language’ with 7.9 per cent of Internet users communicating in the Latin language.
+But Spanish is the second most common language of giant Facebook and Twitter social media networks.
+It’s also Wikipedia’s second language of value in terms of the number of users who visit the site.

 - The Royal Spanish Academy was Founded in the 18th Century

-English native speakers find Spanish to be a relatively easy language to learn.
-It takes an English native speaker around 22-24 weeks of study to reach a general proficiency in speaking and reading.
-General social proficiency, however, is attained earlier and this is the level needed to travel and conduct conversations with locals on a variety of topics.
-The very best way to learn Spanish is through immersion classes in a Spanish speaking country, if you have the time.
+Native English speakers find that Spanish is a language that is fairly easy to learn.
+It takes about 22-24 weeks of study for an English native speaker to attain a general speaking and reading ability.
+However, general social skills are reached earlier, and this is the standard necessary to travel and hold discussions on a range of topics with locals.
+The best way to’ learn Spanish’ is to immerse yourself in a Spanish speaking country, if you have the time.

-- The Vowel “e” is the Most Used Letter in the Spanish Language
+- The Vowel ‘ e’ is the most frequently used letter in the Spanish language

-The word that is most used in Spanish is the preposition “de” while the longest word in the language – the rarely used medical term “esternocleidomastoiditis” — runs 25 letters long.
-For a long time, the 24-letter word “electroencefalografistas” (electroencephalographists) was thought to be the longest word in Spanish.
+The most commonly used word in Spanish is the preposition’ de’ while the longest word in the language is the seldom used medical term ‘esternocleidomastoiditis’— runs 25 letters.
+For a long time it was believed that the 24-letter word ‘electroencephalografistas’ (electroencephalographists) was the longest in Spanish.

 - Many Spanish Words Have Arabic Roots

-The origin of a lot of words in Spanish can be traced back to Arabic – the language that has had the most cultural influence on the Spanish language after Latin.
-The Arab presence in Spain that lasted for nine centuries led to the absorption of multiple Arabic words by Spanish speakers.
-About 4,000 words in the Spanish language are of Arab origin, such as “aceituna” (olive), “almohada” (pillow), “azúcar” (sugar) and “arroz” (rice), to name a few.
+The roots of a lot of Spanish words can be traced back to Arabic, the language which after Latin had the most cultural impact on Spanish.
+The Arab presence in Spain which lasted nine centuries led to the Spanish speakers absorbing multiple Arabic words.
+Around 4,000 words are of Arab origin in the Spanish language, such as’ aceituna’ (olive),’ almohada’ (pillow),’ az’car’ (sugar), and’ arroz’ (rice), to name a few.